Skip to content

 Runner Purpose Input Example

-StdInRunner Run from piped input stdin cat script.kiwi | kiwi
+StdInRunner Run from piped stdin stdin cat script.kiwi \| kiwi

-REPLRunner Interactive shell Keyboard kiwi --interactive
+REPLRunner Interactive shell Keyboard kiwi or kiwi -i

 DebugRunner Step-debug a script (kdb) File kiwi --debug script.kiwi